rrromchIk/WebTesting/README.md

 ## Project description:

 WebApplication based on MVC pattern that provides test-passing for users.
-For system is implemented:
+For system is provided:
   -  user management system:
     - authentication service
     - authorization service